NannyML/nannyml/docs/tutorials/performance_estimation.rst

 .. image:: ../_static/tutorial-perf-est-guide-with-ref-f1.svg

-The right hand side of the plot is exactly the same as previously as it shows the estimated performance for the analysis period.
-The purple dashed vertical line splits the reference and analysis periods.
-On the left hand side of the line, the actual model performance (not estimation!) is plotted with solid light blue line.
-This facilitates interpretation of the estimation on reference period as it helps to build expectations on variability of the performance.
+* The right-hand side of the plot shows the estimated performance for the analysis period as before.

+* The purple dashed vertical line splits the reference and analysis periods.

+* On the left-hand side of the line, the actual model performance (not estimation!) is plotted with a solid light blue line.
+This facilitates interpretation of the estimation on reference period as it helps to build expectations on the variability of the performance.

 Multiclass Classification